omarelfiki/unity-ml-drl-data/CONTRIBUTING.md

 All contributions must adhere to the following code standards to maintain project quality and consistency:

 * **Meaningful Naming Conventions:** Use clear and descriptive names for all variables, functions, and classes.
 * **Consistent Code Formatting:** Adhere to the existing code style and formatting present in the project.
 * **Comprehensive Documentation:** Add comments to clarify complex logic or non-obvious code segments.
 * **Effective Error Handling:** Implement robust error handling where applicable.
+*
 * **DRY (Don't Repeat Yourself) Principle:** Avoid code duplication by creating reusable functions or classes.

+# Git Ignore
+A ".gitignore" file tells Git which files/folders it should ignore - they won't get committed.
+This helps with :
+* Keeping the repository clean
+* Avoids committing unnecessary files
+* Prevents merge conflicts